DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/grouping-panel.md

 ------|------|------------
 children? | ReactElement | A React element to be placed in the root layout.

-### GroupPanelItemProps
+### GroupingPanelItemProps

-Describes properties passed to the group panel item template when it is being rendered.
+Describes properties passed to a group panel item template when it is being rendered.

 A value with the following shape: